Azure/mec-app-solution-accelerator/README.md

 ## Functional features of the application

-You can get an overview of this application's functionality by watching the following video:
+You can get an overview of this application's functionality by watching the following video.

+IMPORTANT: Note that the 5G cellular network is optional.
+You can also try this application with Wi-Fi, Ethernet cameras and even a camera simulator with an RTSP video stream Docker container.

 <video src="https://private-user-images.githubusercontent.com/1712635/329047025-3dfdf79c-d3b1-493b-935b-6cb52d7a9729.mp4" controls="controls" style="max-width: 640px;">
 </video>